Kamus SABDA Mobile

 Antonym: unfold

-Somebody ----s something; Something ----s something
+Sample sentences: Somebody ----s something; Something ----s something

-2. fold(v = verb.change) Array - incorporate a food ingredient into a mixture by repeatedly turning it over without stirring or beating; "Fold the egg whites into the batter"
+2. fold(v = verb.change) - incorporate a food ingredient into a mixture by repeatedly turning it over without stirring or beating; "Fold the egg whites into the batter"

-They fold the sheets
+Sample sentences: They %s the sheets

-The business is going to fold
+Sample sentences: The business is going to %s

-4. fold(v = verb.contact) pen up - confine in a fold, like sheep; Array
+4. fold(v = verb.contact) pen up - confine in a fold, like sheep;

 Derived form noun fold6

-Sample sentences:
+Sample sentences: Somebody ----s; Something ----s

 5. fold(v = verb.change) fold up - become folded or folded up; "The bed folds in a jiffy"